Almost half the cases of vertigo have no known medical cause

-Vertigo and head trauma and the neck
+Head trauma and the neck

-Vertigo may actually be the RESULT of a spinal problem, and not just a problem inside the brain.
+BPPV is often associated with a minor to severe blow to your head.
+That means vertigo may actually be the result of a spinal problem, and not just a problem inside the brain.

 Vertigo and the chiropractic adjustment

-By reducing the amount of pressure on the brain stem the nervous system is able to function more efficiently.
-The nervous system controls postural tone, spatial orientation, and coordination between movements in the body—and when these systems are not working correctly vertigo can result.The chiropractor allows the body the chance to naturally reduce vertigo symptoms by correcting the cause—the confused communication between the brain and the body.
+In conclusion, chiropractic adjustments reduce the amount of pressure on the brain stem.
+Adjustments allow the nervous system to function more efficiently.
+The nervous system controls postural tone, spatial orientation, and coordination between movements in the body.
+When these systems are not working correctly, vertigo can result.
+Chiropractic care helps the body to naturally reduce symptoms by correcting the cause.

 Even if you have no obvious history of head or neck trauma, there is a chance that your vertigo or BPPV symptoms could be related to a misalignment in your neck.

 Be proactive – get to the root of your spinal problem before it has a chance to spread.
 Schedule an appointment for a chiropractic evaluation today!